fjzzq2002/DOVICTheGame/README.md

 #### Setup

 Run `node server.js` to start a local server.
+The game can be accessed at 127.0.0.1:8084.

+#### Notes

+1. The circle around each player denotes the infection radius.
+2. The super spreader has three modes.
+Press "1" to not infect anyone, press "2" to become infectious, and press "3" to become symptomatic.

 #### Screenshots